girlscript/winter-of-contributing/Java/Iteration Statement/For and For-Each/For and For-Each.md

 }
 ```

-* `Initialization` is used to initialize a variable that keeps track of how many times the loop has executed.
+* `Initialization` initializes a control variable that tell about the number oftimes loop has been executed.
-* `Condition` is a boolean expression whose condition is either  true or false
+* `Condition` is a boolean expression which test for the final value of the control variable
-  1. If its true then executes the body of the loop.
+  1. Executes the body of the loop when its true.
-  2. If its false then its exit the loop.
+  2. It exit the loop if its false.
-* `Body of the loop` Its the main code which needs to be repeated  written inside the curly bracket which is called block of loop.
+* `Body of the loop` Its the main block of code ,inside the curly bracket repeated for fixed interval .
 * `Updation` is executed after the body of the loop and updates the initialization variable.

 ### FLOWCHART:-